AlanaBF/LLM/README.md

 ### Current Features

-Translation: The app accepts English text input and translates it into French using a quantized t5-large model from Hugging Face.
+Translation: The app accepts English text input and translates it into French or German using a quantized t5-large model from Hugging Face.
 Frontend: A simple interface for interacting with the chatbot, allowing users to input text and view translated results.

 ### Accessing the App

-Open your web browser and go to http://127.0.0.1:5000.
+1. Open your web browser and navigate to [the local app](http://127.0.0.1:5000).
+2. Select whether you want to translate to German or French.
-Interact with the chatbot by typing English text into the input field.
-Prompt: "Translate to French:'Insert text here'" The translated text in French will be displayed in the chat interface.
+3. Interact with the chatbot by typing English text into the input field.
+4. The translated text in French or German will be displayed in the chat interface.

-### Future Development

-In the next iteration of this project, the following improvements will be made:

-#### Frontend

-Vite + React: The current HTML/CSS frontend will be replaced with a modern React-based frontend built with Vite for improved development experience and performance.

-#### Backend

-Python Flask API: The Flask backend will be restructured to serve the React frontend and handle API requests for translation.

-#### Docker Support

-Dockerize the App: The Dockerfile will be updated to support containerization of both the frontend and backend, making the app easier to deploy across different environments.

 ## Model Quantization